Did you know?

 Dogs understand your moods and your thoughts, and if you are thinking unpleasant things about your dog, he will pick it up and be downhearted. – Barbara Woodhouse, Irish author/dog trainer

 The American Eskimo Dog, or Eskie is a member of the Spitz group, one of the most ancient of the dog families.
+The word “spitz” is German and means “sharp point”.
+It refers to the shape of the muzzle.
+The Eskie has the typical pointed face of the Spitz family.

-They are descendants of the White German Spitz dogs who date from the late Stone Age.
+These dogs are descendants of the White German Spitz dogs who date from the late Stone Age.

 Around the time of the First World War, the name was changed to American Eskimo Dog as a reaction to the tense political climate.